 INUIT INSPIRATION

 Birkenstock’s A/W 2017 collection was inspired by the four elements: earth, water, air and fire.
 These elements are represented in the color themes and materials.
 Traditional Inuit dress is another significant reference point of the collection, with rich embroideries and applications.
-The fur hood and cowhide, typical for of Inuit attire, have been reinterpreted in several shoe and sandal models.
+The fur hood and cowhide, typical of Inuit attire, have been reinterpreted in several shoe and sandal models.

 www.birkenstock.com